Alfred-Jijo/Alfred-Jijo.github.io/_posts/2026-03-15-Replacing-C.md

 I also maintain a project called cbase.
 It is a zero-dependency foundation framework I built from scratch to give myself the quality of life features C refuses to provide - string slices, virtual memory arenas, a generic allocator interface, exact-width types.
 I use it as a template for every new C project I start.
 Building it is how I developed real opinions about why C alternatives exist, what they actually fix, and why none of them are going to kill C anytime soon.

-I also made a video covering this topic if you prefer watching over reading.

 ---

 ## Why People Keep Trying